What is the Graduate Research Colloquium (GRC)?

 The GRC provides graduate students a great opportunity to practice their oral or poster presentations in a friendly environment before presenting at a major conference.
 These presentations will help you to gain valuable feedback from judges and other audience members that can benefit your research.
 The GRC is also a great way to network and learn about other research that is being done on campus.
 Cash prizes of $300, $250, and $150 are available for the 1st, 2nd, and 3rd place speakers in both the poster and oral presentation sessions.

 This years GRC will be held on Tuesday, March 31 & Wednesday, April 1.
 Oral presentations will be broken up into session taking place during both days.
 The Poster Session this year will be held on March 31, from 4:00-6:00 PM.
 Registration for GRC will close on Tuesday, March 3, at 11:59 PM.
 Abstracts will be due at this time.
 Presenters will be given a 15 minute time slot, followed by questions from the audience and judges.
 Presentations will be due on Friday, March 20, at 11:59 PM.
 This is to ensure a smooth transition the day of the colloquium.
 Posters are not due ahead of time, you simply bring it to the MUB the day of.
+The only thing that is needed during registration is your abstract, which has a 300 word limit.
 The event will be capped off with the GRC Awards Banquet.
 Not only is this banquet where the winners of GRC will be announced, it is also where the Graduate School hands out their annual Teaching Awards, and where GSG hands out their Merit Awards.
 Everyone who participated in GRC is invited to attend this banquet to celebrate all of the hard work and accomplishment that graduate students have put in over the past year.

 To register for GRC, please fill out this form. https://forms.gle/mdq8YAbbGbXFUgzk6